hyperts/Hyper/README.md

 <p  align="center">
 <img src="https://img.shields.io/badge/PLATFORM-Windows%20x64-%2300A3FF?style=flat-square&logo=window"/> <img src="https://img.shields.io/discord/907771843954503710?color=%2300A9FF&label=Discord&logo=discord&logoColor=%23ffffff&style=flat-square"/>
 </p>

 # Hyperbar - Hackable modern topbar for windows.

-Hyper is built entirely on webtech and aims to be customizable to the extreme.
+Hyper is built entirely on webtech and aims to be customizable to the extreme.<br>
 Hyper by itself does nothing, all of it's power is concentrated on widgets that extends it's capacity.

 Visit my [Discord server](https://discord.gg/xCmjx4SSZq)<br>